zdotfive/fb-robot/README.md

 # DMS Software Bot.
 A mix of the Facebook Messenger Platform Sample, the EstherBot and some creativity

 This project is an example server for Messenger Platform built in Node.js.
+It was forked from the Facebook example.

-With this app, you can send it messages and it will echo them back to you.
-You can also see examples of the different types of Structured Messages.
+With this app, you can build a structued conversation to communicate with your clients.

+You can also see examples of the different types of Structured Messages like buttons, carousel, quick reply, etc.

 It contains the following functionality: